-- For structure and style, look at the sample exam from past years. - For content, the tutorial questions are a reasonable guide.
+- For structure and style, look at the sample exam from past years. - For content, the tutorial questions are a reasonable guide. - Will be releasing 100 sample questions (with student answers).

 The questions attempt to examine understanding rather than particular implementations